Skip to Content

 Thai ladies in traditiona dress throwing waterat each other in front of Buddhist temples on Songkran festival.

 However, Christmas is still somewhat celebrated in the most touristy parts of Thailand.
 More so in the decorations than in the actual traditions of the day.
-So Christmas in Thailand still exists, just not on the scale of countries such as the US, UK or Australia.
+So Christmas in this country still exists, just not on the scale of countries such as the US, UK or Australia.

 How is Christmas Celebrated in Thailand?